NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 ##### Limitations
 - it does not support generic type parameters
-- updating method body is done syntactically, not semantically, it means they may appear conflicts if a method parameter shares the same name with something else
+- updating a method body is done syntactically, not semantically, which means, conflicts may appear if a method parameter shares the same name with something else